Work with an AI/BI Genie space

 Edit generated SQL

 You can review and edit the generated SQL in any response.
-Genie space authors typically have knowledge of the domain and data that allows them to recognize when Genie is generating an incorrect answer.
-Often, errors can be fixed with a small amount of manual tuning in the generated SQL query itself.
+Genie space authors typically know the domain and data that allows them to recognize when Genie is generating an incorrect answer.
+Often, errors can be fixed with a small amount of manual tuning to the generated SQL query.
 To view the generated SQL for any response, click Show generated code to inspect the query.

-Users with at least CAN EDIT privileges on a Genie space can edit the generated SQL statement to correct it.
-After editing, run your query.
+You can edit the generated SQL statement to correct it if you have CAN EDIT or greater privileges on the Genie space.
+After you’ve made your corrections, run the query.
 Then, you can save it as an instruction to teach Genie how to answer in the future.
 To save your edited query, click Save as instruction icon Save as instruction.

 Share a Genie space